References to “you” and “yours” means you – our patients.

 Storage and security

-Your personal information will be collected and held by Midland MRI Limited, 11 Thackeray Street, Hamilton Central, Hamilton, 3204, New Zealand.
+Your personal information will be collected and held by I-MED Radiology Network at 11 Thackeray Street, Hamilton Central, Hamilton, 3204, New Zealand.

 We implement reasonable security measures to safeguard personal information and protect it from unauthorised loss, access, use, modification, disclosure or misuse.

 Where personal information is transferred over the internet, we take all reasonable care but cannot guarantee that a transmission of information is always secure.

 The Privacy Officer